 - Andrew Dickson

-- Renaissance writers, Language, word play and text, Power, politics and religion, Poetry
+- Poetry, Renaissance writers, Power, politics and religion, Language, word play and text

 Andrew Dickson explores John Donne's fascination with death as a literary, philosophical and emotional subject, and examines its presence in his poetry and treatises.